apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Used to match the label on the pod.
-For example, a pod of the primary matches on the patroni cluster.</p>
+<p>selector is used to match the label on the pod,
+for example, a pod of the primary is match on the patroni cluster.</p>
 </td>
 </tr>
 <tr>